pdmangel/node-red-contrib-openhab2/README.md

 The input message with addition of :
 - <kbd>msg.payload</kbd> : the item object (name, label, state, ...)
 - <kbd>msg.payload_in</kbd> : copy of incoming message's payload

+## Release notes

+#### v1.1.4

+- *paletteLabel* defined for all nodes
+- *openhab2-out* now outputs the input message in case of success
+- Allow user to filter a long list of OpenHAB items by typing in (a part of) itemname.
+(Case-insensitive)